Benchmark & Tool Comparison¶

 This document explains how each ABI checking tool works, what analysis method it uses, benchmark results across real-world test cases, and why the numbers come out the way they do.

 Note: abicheck detects 100+ change types (see Change Kind Reference).
-The cross-tool benchmark table below uses 42 representative cases (case01-41 + case26b).
-The full
+The current cross-tool benchmark covers the full 74-case

 How each tool analyses ABI¶